 A Fair Rate for Filipino Freelance Writing

 Not having standards or regulations is a disadvantage for Filipino freelancers.
-Far too often, clients base service rates on the minimum wage of the country.
+Far too often, clients base service rates on the country’s minimum wage.

 What is a fair rate for freelance writers?